 Unfortunately, many work cultures have stifled employees, creating an environment where they’re afraid to speak their minds.
 A Gallup report shows that only 7% of U.S. workers strongly agree that communication in their workplace is accurate, timely, and open.
 And a Dynamic Signal study shows 63% of employees want to quit due to ineffective communication.

 So how can employers fix this?
-Well, a good place to start is by putting people at the center of company business goals.
+Well, a good place to start is by putting people at the center of the company’s business goals.

 Empower confidential conversations